 Surface roughness and chemistry of battery foil, key to better battery

-The project goal is to improve the surface properties of aluminium battery foils (current collectors), with a special attention to surface roughness and wettability.
+The project goal has been to improve the surface properties of aluminium battery foils (current collectors), with a special attention to surface roughness and wettability.
 These surface properties have a crucial role for the function and life span of batteries.
-Laser texturing and atmospheric plasma will be utilized to modify the surface properties.
+Laser texturing and atmospheric plasma will be utilized to modify the surface properties

 During battery manufacturing, thin metallic foils are coated with a slurry that contain binders, conductive material and the active material.
 The role of the foil is to both mechanically act as a substrate for the slurry and as a conductor of the electricity to the outside of the battery.
 The foil does not add to the capacity of the battery which is why it is made as thin as possible, about 12 - 18 micrometre is common.
 This put fairly high demands on the mechanical properties of the foil and the interactions between slurry and foil.